 Branching a Repository

-Git branches always have a name.
-Mercurial has the concept of branch and named branch.
-(Steve Losh's guide is a good resource explaining branching in the two systems).
+You can create branches on Git and Mercurial repositories.
+Git branches always have a name, but Mercurial has the concept of a branch and a named branch.
+For more information, Steve Losh's guide is a good resource explaining branching in the two systems.

 This output indicates there is a single branch, the

 masterand the asterisk indicates it is currently active.

 Create a new feature branch in the repository

 Switch to the feature branch to work on it.

 You can list the branches again with the